Winsor-CAM: Human-Tunable Visual Explanations from Deep Networks via Layer-Wise Winsorization: Methodology

-where $L^c \in \mathbb{R}^{H \times W}$ denotes the resulting class-specific localization map.
+where $L^c \in \mathbb{R}^{H\times W}$ denotes the resulting class-specific localization map.
 The resulting heatmap (\(L^c_{\text{Grad-CAM}}\)) is typically upsampled to the input resolution and normalized for visualization.
-This pipeline for Grad-CAM is visualized in Fig.~\ref{fig:pipeline}, with the corresponding pseudocode provided in Algorithm~\ref{alg:winsorcam}.
 As Grad-CAM generally focuses only on the final convolutional layer, it potentially misses important low- and mid-level features.
-Winsor-CAM overcomes this by extending Grad-CAM to all convolutional layers in the network.
+Winsor-CAM overcomes this by extending Grad-CAM to all spatial convolutional layers in the network.